 - Earn Your Happy Ending: For Henry - not only does he redeem himself by pulling the heavy Express, but he is also rewarded with a new coat of paint.
 Best of all, he has overcome his fear of the rain and doesn't have to worry about running into a tunnel to keep his paint dry.

 - Extreme Omni-Goat: The Fat Controller leans out of the window to wave at Edward and Henry, only for the train to move so fast that his hat blows into a field where a goat eats it for tea.

 - The Freelance Shame Squad: Henry laughs at Gordon for bursting his safety valve, after the latter had laughed at him for getting bricked up in the tunnel previously.

-- Jerkass Has a Point: Gordon is quick to point out Edward is too small to pull the Express on his own.
+- Jerkass Has a Point: Gordon is quick to point out Edward is too small to push the Express on his own.

 - Jerk with a Heart of Gold: Gordon sulks pompously throughout the whole ordeal, but it's him that convinces the Fat Controller to release Henry.

-- My God, What Have I Done?: Henry realizes his error for staying in the tunnel, worrying about his paint more than the passengers, and hoped The Fat Controller would forgive him for his misbehavior.
+- My God, What Have I Done?: Henry has realised his error in staying in the tunnel and worrying about his paint more than the passengers, and hopes The Fat Controller will forgive him for his misbehavior.